utdata/rwdir/docs/09-tidy-data.md

 ## The questions we'll answer

 - Are candy colors evenly distributed within a package of Skittles?
 (The mean of candies by color over all packages)
-- Plot the average number of colored candies among all packages using ggplot,
+- Plot a column chart showing the average number of colored candies among all packages using ggplot
-- Plot the same data in datawrapper.
+- Plot the same data using Datawrapper.
 - Bonus 1: Who got the most candies in their bag?
 - Bonus 2: What is the average number of candy in a bag?